In my previous tutorial on using the Java String format method ("Java sprintf") I showed how to use the

-However, if you just want to print Java formatted text output using the old
+However, if you want to print formatted text output using the

 System.err.println methods with the printf formatting options you're used to with other languages, the easiest way to do that is to instead use the newer

-For instance, here's the usual "Hello, world" example, using these new formatting methods:
+For instance, here’s the usual “Hello, world” example, using these new Java formatting and printing methods:

 System.out.format("%s, %s", "Hello", "world");

-While that example hardly makes it look very valuable, here's a better Java printf formatting example that will show you the power of these formatting methods:
+While that example hardly makes it look very valuable, here’s a better Java printf-style formatting example that shows the power of these formatting methods:

 System.out.format("The '%s' method died at line %d at '%s'.", methodName, lineNumber, currentTime);